Microsoft Intune vs. SCCM/MECM in 2025: Which Should You Use?

 - Decommission SCCM infrastructure as workloads migrate

-For new device deployments, skip SCCM entirely — Autopilot + Intune is the right architecture.
+For new device deployments that fit Autopilot assumptions, Intune and Autopilot are usually the right starting architecture.

 Verdict